0xh4ty/passmng/README.md

 2. Install the required dependencies.

-3. Navigate to the `passmng` folder.

-4. Open the `main.py` file in a text editor.
+3. Open the `main.py` file in a text editor.

-5. Locate the following variables in the code:
+4. Locate the following variables in the code:

   ```python
   key_file_path = "key.txt"